 This list includes some of the institutions offering financial support for open access publishing to their researchers and students:

 If your research is funded by national research councils or international funding bodies, like the European Union (Horizon 2020), you may be able to get your article processing charge covered as a part of the grant.
-Check the guidelines the grant, or the funder’s website.
+Check the guidelines for the grant, or the funder’s website.

-Below is a list of resources to help you if you want publish or self-archive open access.
+Below is a list of resources to help you if you want to publish or self-archive open access.
 Some of them provide information on various aspects of open access that you may want to learn more about.